Skip to main content

 MCC's Regular Visiting Hours have also been published below as a quick reference for your convenience.

-Many family friendly events are hosted at MCC.
+Many scheduled events are hosted at MCC.
 These events may disrupt regularly scheduled visiting hours.
-Please refer to the MCC Family Friendly Events Calendar (pdf) for information regarding upcoming scheduled events.
+Please refer to the MCC Event Calendar (pdf) for information regarding upcoming scheduled events.

 Regular Visiting Hours

 Below are the regularly scheduled visiting hours for each unit that accepts visitors at MCC.
 Regular visiting hours are subject to change due to unplanned incidents, as well as scheduled events.
-Please check facility alerts & notices, as well as the MCC Visit Schedule Calendar (pdf) and Visitor's Guidelines (pdf) for information that may impact your travel plans.
+Please check the facility alerts & notices, MCC Event Calendar (pdf), MCC Visit Schedule Calendar (pdf) and Visitor's Guidelines (pdf) for information that may impact your travel plans.

 Visitors can begin check-in at 12:00 p.m.